example42/puppet-tp/README.md

 # Tiny Puppet

-Yet Another Puppet Abstraction Layer.
+## Yet Another Puppet Abstraction Layer

-Tiny Puppet provides:

-  - A set of defines to quickly manage applications:

-    - tp::install  - Install packages and manage services
-    - tp::conf     - Manage configuration files
-    - tp::dir      - Manage [configuration] directories

-  - Easily expandable support for new applications [list of currently supported ones](https://github.com/example42/puppet-tp/tree/master/data).
+We usually deal with different kind of Puppet modules:

+  A - Public modules that manage single applications (apache, openssh, redis ...)
+  B - Custom local modules that manage applications in th way we need

+  C - Local site modules where we place our custom resources and logic (site, $project ...)
+  D - Public modules that manage application stacks with multiple components (profiles, stacks...)

+Tiny Puppet can be used as replacement or complementary for modules as in point A and B.

+It features:

+  - Quick, easy to use, standard, coherent, powerful interface to the managed resources

   - Out of the box and easily expandable support for most common Operating Systems

-  - The possibility to customize and use however you need
+  - Support of an quickly an easily growing [list of applications](https://github.com/example42/puppet-tp/tree/master/data).

-Tiny Puppet can coexist smoothly with any Puppet modules setup.
+  - Smooth coexistence with any existing Puppet modules setup: you decide what to manage

-When used, it replaces or complements the relevant modules.

-As any application module, is intended to be use in higher abstraction classes: local site modules, custom profiles and stacks.
+It is intended to be used in modules that operate at an higher abstraction layer (as the ones in points C and D) where we assemble and use different application modules to achieve the setup we need.

+## Provided Resources

 Tiny Puppet provides the following defines: